Rollovers, Interest Rate Differentials, and Value Dates

 If you have no open currency position, then you are said to be flat or square.
 Sometimes closing a position is termed squaring up.

 The day that a currency is traded is known as the trade date, or entry date.
 This is the date when your order for a trade was entered and accepted by your broker.
 Then the trade is settled sometime later, when the transaction is actually completed.
 The date of settlement is known as the value date (aka settlement date, delivery date).

-For a forward contract, the value date is the contract maturity date plus 1 day for North American currency pairs or 2 days for other pairs.
+For an FX forward contract, the value date is the contract maturity date plus 1 day for North American currency pairs or 2 days for other pairs.